inasafe/inasafe-doc/docs/source/user-docs/keywords.rst

-For certain resources (e.g. ArcInfo coverages, Spatialite databases) where the keywords cache is also used, you should take care to use a common mount point or network share to access the data if you wish to successfull hit the cache with the layer's URI.
+For certain resources (e.g. ArcInfo coverages, Spatialite databases) where the keywords cache is also used, you should take care to use a common mount point or network share to access the data if you wish to successfully hit the cache with the layer's URI.
 For example you could have all users mount your data to the same place.
 Under Unix like operating systems this could look something like this::